RintarouTW/LaTeX4TwitchChat/docs/README.md

 - Graphviz support
 - Plotting function
 - Math Calculator
-- Speech the chat messages by clicking for different languages learning.
+- Speech the chat messages by clicking for learning different languages.
 - Up/Down keys to travese the history of messages your've sent.

 ### Experimental